MICLab-Unicamp/e2dhipseg/README.md

   year={2019}
 }\

-# Binary Release (alpha)
+# Binary Release
-To make this easier to use, a standalone binary compilation of the code is available at:
+To make this easier to use, a standalone binary compilation of the code is available as a [release](https://github.com/MICLab-Unicamp/e2dhipseg/releases).

-Binary release v0.1.a: https://drive.google.com/file/d/112nKUpn0sQurn1Whj2FDzFDg8HnhKJgX/view?usp=sharing

-Download, unpack the .zip file and run the "run" file.
-You don't need to use "sudo".
-No setup of enviroment should be needed, only the installation of FLIRT if you use the registration option.
-This is in an alpha release, if you find any problem, please create an issue.

 # Usage
 If you are using the binary release version, replace ```python3 run.py``` with ```./run.py```.\